temporalio/proposals/go/workflow-interceptor-updates.md

 Why:

 * `HandleSignal` matches Java nomenclature and new behavior better
-* Currently sending is sent separate and async, so the current version doesn't wrap the handling.
-Instead this will be part of the async call and documentation will make clear it needs to be safe for concurrent invocation.
-* The Java version provides the event ID so we will too
+* Currently the sending of the signal to the handler is done after the interceptor not allowing the interceptor to actually intercept and alter/prevent the send.
+We will change to have the last interceptor do the actual send.

 ### WorfkflowInboundCallsInterceptor.HandleQuery